MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 Changes the [Bazel config](#bazel-configs) that is used.
 Valid values are:

 - `build`: [`rules_xcodeproj`](#rules_xcodeproj) or the project-level
   equivalent.
-This is the default if `--config` isn't specified.
+This is the default if `--config` isn’t specified.
 - `indexbuild`: [`rules_xcodeproj_indexbuild`](#rules_xcodeproj_indexbuild) or
   the project-level equivalent.
 - `swiftuipreviews`: [`rules_xcodeproj_swiftuipreviews`](#rules_xcodeproj_swiftuipreviews)